cmpitg/emacs-cmpitg/README.md

     disabled-packages.el
 ```

-* A recipe is a configuration set for one package
+* A recipe is a configuration set for one package.

-* Reside in `./recipes/`
+* Reside in `./recipes/`.

-* Follow the filenaming convention: `./recipes/package-name.el`
+* Follow the filenaming convention: `./recipes/package-name.el`.

 * Are automatically loaded, unless `package-name` is in
   [`./recipes/disabled-packages.el`](./recipes/disabled-packages.el).